South East Asia League

 The South East Asia League (SEAL) was a short-lived regional alliance formed in the immediate post-World War II period (1947) amid the surging tide of anti-colonial nationalism in Southeast Asia.
 It represented as the earliest attempt at Southeast Asian regional cooperation, predating organizations like the Association of Southeast Asia (ASA, 1961) and ASEAN (1967) by two decades.
 At its height, the alliance held representatives from all of Southeast Asia.
-Following the achievements of the Free Thai Movement, the founders of the South East Asia League (SEAL) under the Pridi group envisioned a united front of Southeast Asian peoples aimed at securing independence from colonial rule and creating regional unity and stability, with Thailand as a model role.
-The end goal of the alliance was the creation of a federation of Southeast Asian Nations.
+Following the achievements of the Free Thai Movement, the founders of the South East Asia League (SEAL) under the Pridi group envisioned a united front of Southeast Asian peoples aimed at securing independence from colonial rule and creating regional unity and stability, with Thailand as a model.
+The end goal of the alliance was the creation of a federation of Southeast Asian nations.

 Formation

 The impetus for SEAL's formation grew out of the spirit of Asian solidarity in the aftermath of WWII.
 Earlier in 1947 (23 March – 2 April), the Asian Relations Conference in New Delhi had brought together many Asian leaders, and Southeast Asians in attendance (such as Burma's Aung San) discussed forming a "South-East Asian Association" to pursue a shared destiny.
-Following up on these ideas, Thai statesman Pridi Phanomyong took the initiative to convene a regional league.
+Following up on these ideas, Thai statesman Pridi Banomyong took the initiative to convene a regional league.
 In July 1947, the Thai government pointedly refused to join a French-proposed "Pan-Asian Union" under colonial auspices.
 This was in the aftermath of negotiation results of the Franco-Siamese Conciliation Commission determined that a "Joint-Pan Asian Union" would quell nationalist uprisings in Indochina in Pridi would declare that Thailand would only cooperate if France granted Cambodia and Laos immediate independence.
 Rejecting French notion and a return to colonialism, Pridi would charter the creation of the South East Asia League as an alternative to Western-led regional plans.
-The Central Inteligence Agency believes that the alliance held the opportunity to aid his own effort to get the neighboring territory of Cambodia out of French control.
+The Central Intelligence Agency believed that the alliance held the opportunity to aid his own effort to get the neighboring territory of Cambodia out of French control.